How Often Do You Water a Cactus?

 Is It a Cactus or Is It a Succulent?

 "Succulent" is a larger umbrella term that describes any plant that stores water in its leaves or stems.
 Almost all cacti are succulents, but not all succulents are cacti.

 In general, cacti are even better at water storage than succulents are.
 Cactaceae have fleshy stems that store water, spiny or hairy coverings, and few (if any) leaves.

 Most succulents have leaves, most cacti don't.
 Notice I said "most," since the dividing line between succulents and cacti is blurry.

 Cactus Nutrition: Do Cacti Need Fertilizer?

 If you thought that the only thing you’d need to do to care for your cactus would be water it, I hate to be the one to disappoint you.
 But just like being watered, cacti need to be fed nutritional additives (natural fertilizers) on a regular basis.

 Although they’re far more resilient than most other types of plants, cacti still need a good balance of fertilizers to help them thrive throughout their growing season.
 For most varieties of cacti, this is going to be in the warmer, more humid summer months.

-Once I learned all of this, I was happy to discover that while a cactus’ water schedule might be a little more demanding than I had originally thought, it’s still a whole lot easier than worrying about most other types of plants.
+I was happy to discover that while a cactus’ water schedule might be a little more demanding than I had originally thought, it’s still a whole lot easier than worrying about most other types of plants.